kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 connections to the origin.
 As HTTP/1.1 and older do not support priorities there is no immediate fairness issue in protocol.
 However, origin servers MAY still use client headers for request scheduling.
-Origins SHOULD only schedule using client initiated prioritisation where they can be scoped to individual clients.
+Origins SHOULD only schedule based on client priority information where that information can be scoped to individual clients.
 Authentication and other session information may provide this linkability.